TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? faq "x265 (HD) - [CLICK TO EXPAND]"

-    This blocks 720/1080p (HD) releases that are encoded in x265.
+    This blocks all 720/1080p (HD) releases that are encoded in x265.

     In your quality profile use the following score for this Custom Format: `{{ radarr['cf']['x265-hd']['trash_score'] }}`